Activities in Torronsuo National Park

 The trail (around 3 km) starting by Kiljamo campfire site runs across the Torronsuo bog to the old Härksaari quarry.
 Using a map, you can continue via the Torro village (10 km).
 The Torronsuo trails form part of the Ilvesreitti trail network in the Häme lake uplands (hameenvirkistysalueyhdistys.fi, in Finnish).

 Pack your binoculars and a bird atlas in your rucksack and come to Torronsuo to watch birds migrating in the spring or autumn.
 Large flocks of cranes gather in the vicinity of the national park to feed, and arrive at the mire in the evening to spend the night.
 Many other species rest in Torronsuo while migrating.
-The best places to observe birdlife are the Kiljamo nature tower or Idänpäänkallio on the southern side of the bog.
+The best place to observe birdlife is the Kiljamo nature tower.

 - Geocaching: While searching for geocaches, you may come across some of nature's special treasures.

-- Snowshoeing: Hire snowshoes from the Nature Centre or local entrepreneurs and embark on a winter excursion.
+- Snowshoeing: Hire snowshoes from the local entrepreneurs and embark on a winter excursion.

 - Pick Berries and Mushrooms: Bog whortleberries (Vaccinium uliginosum), cloudberries (Rubus chamaemorus) and cranberries (Vaccinium oxycoccos) grow in the mire areas, and bilberries (Vaccinium myrtillus) grow in the forests.

 - Sights and scenery: The largest raised bog in Southern Finland, whose rugged natural landscape offers a resting place for migrating cranes, are sights in their own right.
-The wide open mire landscape can be admired from the Kiljamo nature tower or Idänpäänkallio.
+The wide open mire landscape can be admired from the Kiljamo nature tower.

 - Guided group tours: Numerous entrepreneurs offer guided tours of the park.